-- "Need" must be considered in the context of the "Potential for increased walking and bicycling" - "The proposed project will address" must be considered in all of the following "needs": - the lack of connectivity, - o the lack of mobility for non-motorized users, - local health concerns - To receive the maximum points, applicants must demonstrate all of the above aspects of "need" for each improvement category. - Since each category addresses a different need, the answers provided should be specific to the improvement category. - The amount of points an applicant/project receives on this sub-questions is not impacted by the number of categories documented for addressing the active transportation need. - An application only documenting one category has the potential to receive full points as long as it can fully meet the scoring criteria.
+- "Need" must be considered in the context of the "Potential for increased walking and bicycling" for all ages and varying abilities. - "The proposed project will address" must be considered in all of the following "needs": - o the lack of connectivity, - o the lack of mobility for non-motorized users, - o local health concerns - To receive the maximum points, applicants must demonstrate all of the above aspects of "need" for each improvement category. - Since each category addresses a different need, the answers provided should be specific to the improvement category. - The applicant should discuss how the project meets the needs of vulnerable and underserved populations, including disadvantaged communities (if applicable), older adults, and persons with disabilities. - The amount of points an applicant/project receives on this sub-question is not impacted by the number of categories documented for addressing the active transportation need. - An application only documenting one category has the potential to receive full points as long as it can fully meet the scoring criteria.
 It is up to the applicant to demonstrate that additional categories are not appropriate for the project to better or more fully address the need. - Applications documenting numerous categories should not automatically receive additional points.
 It is up to the applicant to demonstrate that the project scope connected to each category is relevant to the non-motorized users' needs in the project limits.

-A "very important destination", includes those that offer access to goods, services, and activities that society considers particularly important i.e. a hospital, a grocery store, a transit station, a community center, retail center, or an employment center (where the community can reasonably expect to find employment).
+A "very important destination" includes those that offer access to goods, services, and activities that society considers particularly important, e.g., a hospital or other health care facility, a grocery store, a transit station, a community center, retail center, or an employment center (where the community can reasonably expect to find employment).
 The applicant may be able to make a case for other destinations that are very important to the community benefitting from the proposed project.

-- Evaluate if the applicant demonstrates that the proposed improvements are the best solution to address the need described in sub-question A. - Evaluate if the destinations shown in the application are reasonably accessible by non-motorized users. - Determine if an increase in active transportation modes can be realized by the project. - Determine if the local public health department and/or local non-profit that provides support for health equity/addressing health disparities - was involved in aspects of the application such as supporting public engagement, developing project scope, supporting data and statistics to highlight the public health need, etc. AND - o will continue to be engaged in the implementation of the project/program.
+- Evaluate if the applicant demonstrates that the proposed improvements are the best solution to address the need described in sub-question A. For combined I/NI projects, applicants should address both infrastructure and non-infrastructure elements. - Evaluate if the destinations shown in the application are reasonably accessible by non-motorized users - Determine if an increase in active transportation modes can be realized by the project.

+- Determine if the local public health department and/or community-based organization that provides support for health equity/addressing health disparities. - Was the local public health department or community-based organization involved in aspects of the application such as supporting public engagement, developing project scope, supporting data and statistics to highlight the public health need, etc.; and - Will the local public health department or community-based organization continue to be engaged in the implementation of the project/program?